vegardit/haxe-reusable-workflows/README.md

   workflow_dispatch: # this allows you to manually trigger a run with input parameters
     inputs:
       debug-with-ssh:
-        description: "Start an SSH server for debugging purpose after test runs:"
+        description: "Start an SSH session for debugging purposes after tests ran:"
         default: never
         type: choice
-        options:
-        - always
-        - on_failure
-        - on_failure_or_cancelled
-        - never
+        options: [ always, on_failure, on_failure_or_cancelled, never ]
       debug-with-ssh-only-for-actor:
-        description: "Limit access to the SSH server to the GitHub user that triggered the job."
+        description: "Limit access to the SSH session to the GitHub user that triggered the job."
         default: true
         type: boolean
+      debug-with-ssh-only-jobs-matching:
+        description: "Only start an SSH session for jobs matching this regex pattern:"
+        default: ".*"
+        type: string

 jobs:
   my-haxe-build: